asoltys/OT-Contracts/README.md

 =============================================

-The goal is to create a variety of server and currency contracts, along with several different kinds of smart contracts—these contracts can then be used to trade, for example: digital gold grams, digital silver grams, and "digital" bitcoin, as well as other valuable currencies and commodities, across many different servers—complimented by smart contracts.
+The goal is to create a variety of server and currency contracts, along with several different kinds of smart contracts.
+These contracts can then be used to trade, for example: digital gold grams, digital silver grams, and "digital" bitcoin, as well as other valuable currencies and commodities across many different servers—complimented by smart contracts.
 The vision is for these servers to be low-trust and federated: securing and releasing currency and commodities with zero risk.